luvuong-le/log-parser-digio/README.md

 - While choosing the top 3 active IP addresses or visited urls, there were some that were overlapping.
 For now, sort and only retrieved the top 3.
 - Decided to go with TypeScript for type safety and extensibility in the future if required
+- Arrow functions can be refactored if single parameter but oclif ESLint has it's own standards
+- Making use of regex named groups to make it easier to group data required

 # Improvements to be made